NiniOrtiz/niniortiz.github.io/README.md

 ## About the workshop I gave about the  prediction of RNA structures in Datostada
 ![datostada](datostada.jpeg)

--Within this workshop I talked about the importance of the secondary structure of RNA to many cellular functions and the relationship of the structure of the RNA and its function.
+- Within this workshop I talked about the importance of the secondary structure of RNA to many cellular functions and the relationship of the structure of the RNA and its function.
 I also used some code in a jupyter notebook format to introduce my students to how one can "predict" regions of RNA that could have more or less stability and why a stable RNA structure is important to viral genomes.
  ## Contact
 send me a mail at: niniortiz99@gmail.com